top of page

 Answer

-Practicing a difficult task alone does not help.
-Instead, a child is provided with activities and play that target the underlying skills they need to develop in order to successfully complete the task.
-For example, a child may seek occupational therapy due to difficulty holding a pencil properly.
-An initial assessment may reveal that certain skills necessary for an effective pencil grasp are underdeveloped.
-During the session, the child engages in meaningful activities designed to help develop the skills needed for a proper pencil grip.
+Practicing a difficult task alone is often not enough.
+Instead, children are provided with activities and play that target the underlying skills they need to develop in order to successfully complete the task.
+For example, a child may seek occupational therapy for difficulty holding a pencil.
+An initial assessment might reveal that specific foundational skills for a proper pencil grasp are underdeveloped.
+During therapy sessions, the child engages in meaningful activities designed to strengthen these essential skills, supporting a more effective pencil grip.

 What is like a session of occupational therapy at Root?